fritexvz/sh-amp/README.md

 # Amp Stack
-Easy and fast installation of the latest version of the amp stack (apache2 + mariadb10 + php7 + fail2ban + vsftpd + sendmail + vhost).
+Easy and fast installation of the latest version of the amp stack (apache2 + mariadb10 + php7 + fail2ban + vsftpd + sendmail + virtualhost).

 ## Firewall
 If you are installing scripts on cloud servers like aws, gcloud and azure, you need to open the following ports.